k8snetworkplumbingwg/accelerated-bridge-cni/README.md

 Accelerated Bridge plugin assumes that Linux Bridge is already exist and correctly configured on nodes.

+CNI plugin also supports VF bound to userspace driver (currently only vfio-pci) which may be utilized for virtualization use-case i.e [KubeVirt](https://github.com/kubevirt/kubevirt).
+If CNI plugin detects that VF bounded to a userspace driver, it will skip step with VF netdev configuration.

 ## Build

 This plugin uses Go modules for dependency management and requires Go 1.13+ to build.